HISTORIC DOWNTOWN

 Murrieta is a city in southwestern Riverside County, California, United States.
 The population of Murrieta was 103,466 at the 2010 census.
 Murrieta experienced a 133.7% population increase between 2000 and 2010, according to the most recent census, making Murrieta one of the fastest-growing cities in the state.

 The City of Murrieta is home to two hospitals: Kaiser Permanente and Loma Linda Hospital.
 We now have four hotels: Holiday Inn Express & Suites Murrieta, Comfort Inn & Suites Murrieta, Residence Inn by Marriott, Courtyard by Marriott, and Hampton Inn & Suites.
+Not to mention, the city has grown to accommodate additional estate properties, track homes and condo options.

 Our business community is also thriving.
 Be sure to give us a call if you need to get your business marketing plan off to a great start (951)412-5241.